kata-containers/kata-containers/tools/packaging/release/README.md

 tagged.

 The `tag_repos.sh` script is used to create tags for the Kata Containers repository.
-The script creates an **annotated tag** for the new release version for the following repositories:
+The script creates an **annotated tag** for the new release version.

-- kata-containers